Meharab/iOS_To-Do-List_App_using_Objective-C/README.md

 # iOS-To-Do-List-app
-simple lite to do list

-# Introduction
+## Introduction
 To-Do List is an iOS  app that is designed to manage our daily base tasks.
-This application
+This is a mobile app for ios users.
+It has been developed using MVC design pattern.
+This mobile app will help user to have more productive daily life.

-# Software Requirements
+## Software Requirements

-#### Programming Language : Objective-C

-#### Framework : XCode9
+- **Programming Language:** Objective-C
+- __Framework:__ XCode9

-# App Preview
+## App Preview

 ![Image](https://github.com/Meharab/iOS-To-Do-List-app/blob/master/Screenshot%202020-10-12%20112815.png)
 ![Image](https://github.com/Meharab/iOS-To-Do-List-app/blob/master/Screenshot%202020-10-12%20112945.png)